 In 2023, ELA will also consider options to improve the information provision on the EURES portal.
-A new methodological approach to collecting and presenting the information in the 'Labour market information' section will be explored, and discussions with the NCOs on a potential restructuring of the 'Living and working conditions' section will be started.
+A new methodological approach to collect and present the information in the 'Labour market information' section will be explored, and discussions with the NCOs on a potential restructuring of the 'Living and working conditions' section will be started.